mjbsp/tbslab/content/project/lifeexperiences/index.md

 <a href="https://osf.io/8zafp/">code</a> |
 <a href="https://osf.io/8zafp/">data</a>
 <li>
-Brandt, M. J., Vallabha, S., & Turner-Zwinkels, F. (in press).
-The onset of the COVID-19 pandemic made people feel threatened, but had a limited impact on political attitudes in the United States. <i>Personality and Social Psychology Bulletin</i>.
+Brandt, M. J., Vallabha, S., & Turner-Zwinkels, F. (2025).
+The onset of the COVID-19 pandemic made people feel threatened, but had a limited impact on political attitudes in the United States. <i>Personality and Social Psychology Bulletin, 51</i>, 284-300.
 <a href="https://doi.org/10.1177/01461672231190233">doi</a> |
 <a href="https://osf.io/ahtk6">pdf</a> |
 <a href="https://osf.io/279gd/">code</a>